mazingstudio/norma/README.md

 Sponsored by [_Mazing Studio_](https://mazing.studio)

-We love solving problems using Elixir and Go.
+We love to solve problems using Elixir and Go.

-Have a project we can help you with?
+Have a project you need help with?
 [Tell us about it!](https://mazing.studio/#section-form)